 How To Be A Good Wife

-Ever think about how to be a better wife?
+Let’s talk all about how to be a better wife.

 Let me start this off by saying I know it takes two to make a marriage work.
 Team sports for the win!

 But don’t spend too much time analyzing if you should try to make a change until your husband changes x, y, and z.
-Don’t do something based off of what your partner is or isn’t doing.
+Don’t do something based on what your partner is or isn’t doing.

 Look inside yourself.
 Think about how to be a better wife today!